Dallas Goedert Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Recent Performances

-- Goedert did not have a catch in last week's game versus the Buccaneers.
+- Goedert did not record a catch in last week's game against the Buccaneers.

-- Over his last three outings, Goedert has caught seven passes on eight targets for 84 yards and one touchdown, averaging 28.0 yards per game.
+- In his last three games, Goedert has caught seven passes on eight targets for 84 yards and one touchdown, averaging 28.0 yards per game.

 Goedert's Philadelphia Teammates